mhaffizhhh/mhaffizhhh/README.md

 - 👋 Hi, I’m @mhaffizhhh
 - 👀 I’m interested in Data Analyst or Data Scientist
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on NOT YET
 - 📫 How to reach me IG: @mhaffizhh